|Style||Fully Escorted & Guided

 From 1885 to 1954, Vietnam was the French colony of Indochina, and you'll see remnants of the French influence throughout the city.
 You'll visit the impressive gothic Notre Dame Cathedral, as well as the ornate French colonial Saigon Post Office, built by the famous architect Gustave Eiffel, where locals still come to post letters and make international phone calls from the beautifully trimmed phone booths inside.

-You'll also see the Thien Hau Pagoda, the city’s bustling Chinatown Cho Lon, and time permitting, Binh Tay, Cho Lon's colorful central market.
-Accommodations: Departures through May 2014 New World Hotel, departures Sep 2014 onwards Grand Hotel Saigon.
+You'll also see the Thien Hau Pagoda, the city's bustling Chinatown Cho Lon, and time permitting, Binh Tay, Cho Lon's colorful central market.
+Accommodations: Grand Hotel Saigon.

 Day 4: Ho Chi Minh City.
 Enjoy a full day to explore this vibrant city on your own.
 We recommend an optional full day excursion to the Mekong Delta with lunch and an evening vespa ride to sample some of the local cuisine and experience the nightlife of Saigon.
 Breakfast provided.

-Optional Excursion: Depart your hotel this morning heading south to the Mekong Delta, arriving at Ben Tre, where you cross the Mekong River on a motorboat.
+Optional Excursion: Mekong Delta with lunch, $85.
+Depart your hotel this morning heading south to the Mekong Delta, arriving at Ben Tre, where you cross the Mekong River on a motorboat.
 You'll drive through the second biggest coconut tree orchard in Vietnam.
 Stop along the way to observe the daily life of the villagers and discover how Vietnamese farmers work their rice fields.
 Since rice is the most important crop produced in the country and is eaten in many forms every day, rice farming is serious business requiring dedication, great planning and patience.
 Continue exploring the Mekong as you cruise through its small canals and arroyos lined with palm and coconut trees.
 Stroll through the fragrant fruit orchards, sip Vietnamese honey tea, and take a short donkey cart ride before stopping for an included lunch at an open-air Vietnamese restaurant specializing in delicious "elephant ear fish."
 Return to Saigon for an afternoon at leisure.
-(Jan-May 2014: $80 per person, Sep 2014-Mar 2015: $85 per person)

-Optional Excursion: Tonight offers a chance to experience the nightlife of Saigon from the back of a vintage Vespa scooter.
+Optional Excursion (purchased locally): Saigon Nightlife, $125.
+Tonight offers a chance to experience the nightlife of Saigon from the back of a vintage Vespa scooter.
 The city comes alive come sundown and people congregate on sidewalks, parks and all over the city.
 The first stop on your culinary exploration will be to sample some light evening snacks.
 Continue to a traditional quan (bia hoi) for dinner and drinks.
 An evening out in Ho Chi Minh City is not complete without a visit to a Vietnamese-style coffee shop.
 Conclude the evening at one of the many local clubs, where the new generation of Vietnamese unwind and flaunt their unique style.
-This optional excursion can only be purchased locally (Jan-May 2014: $119 per person, Sep 2014-Mar 2015: $125 per person)

 Day 5: Ho Chi Minh City, Da Nang & Hoi An.
 After breakfast enjoy the morning at leisure, or take advantage of an optional morning excursion to the famous Cu Chi Tunnels.
 This afternoon, transfer to the airport for your flight to Da Nang on the coast of the South China Sea.
 Upon arrival, board your touring coach and visit China Beach and Marble Mountain en route to Hoi An.
 The colorful market town of Hoi An is an exceptionally well-preserved example of a major Southeast Asian trading port from the 15th to the 19th centuries, with ships arriving from all over the world to obtain silk and other fabrics, sugar, tea and ceramics.
 Hoi An's traditional Vietnamese architecture has been preserved, and there are many historic temples and pagodas in the area.